 While appointments are encouraged, vendors and visitors will be permitted at HQ or any EDEN site.
 Please call our main line 216-961-9690 for scheduling. | Questions?
 Email edeninfoEDENcle.org and we will respond.

-CLEVELAND -- Steve Stohlman is the owner of Done Right Home Solutions LLC.
-But he's more than just a contractor and a landlord.
+CLEVELAND — Steve Stohlman is the owner of Done Right Home Solutions LLC.
+But he's more than just a contractor and a property owner.
 Not only does he do right by the homes he renovates through putting in modern flooring and appliances, he does right by the people who rent from him.

-Stohlman is one of about 1,400 landlords in Cleveland who work with EDEN, a nonprofit whose mission is to provide housing solutions to people facing housing insecurity and homelessness.
+Stohlman is one of about 1,400 property owners in Cleveland who work with EDEN, a nonprofit whose mission is to provide housing solutions to people facing housing insecurity and homelessness.

 “Ultimately, people do better when they have stable housing,” said Anne Hutchison, the manager of short-term assistance and retention at EDEN.
 “They do better in housing versus staying in shelter.
 That's one of the things that research has shown is that when you have somebody in housing and then you link them to services, they're more successful … A stable home environment is healthier and better for a family or a single individual versus being in a crisis situation.”